When Your Dog Wants What You Want

 Some foods may be okay for dogs to eat and can even provide vitamins and minerals for dogs.
 Others can poison them and make them sick or worse.

-Tomatoes can be tempting for dogs because they are juicy and we eat them like they taste very, very good.
+Tomatoes can be tempting for dogs because they are juicy and we eat them as they taste very, very good.

 There may also be instances where we eat foods that contain tomatoes (such as burgers) and we may want to share a piece with our dogs.